reikatze/discord-mpv-rpc/README.md

 - [`curl`](https://curl.se/) on `PATH` if using TMDb artwork/metadata
 - Optional: a free [TMDb API key](https://www.themoviedb.org/settings/api)

 LuaJIT is recommended.
+On Windows, LuaJIT is required for the background IPC reader and disconnect detection.
+The non-LuaJIT Windows fallback can still send presence, but cannot read incoming messages in the background; disconnects may only be noticed on a later send.
+The script logs this limitation.

-On Unix-like systems without LuaJIT, the fallback Discord IPC transport requires LuaSocket with `socket.unix`.
+On Unix-like systems without LuaJIT, the fallback Discord IPC transport requires LuaSocket with `socket.unix`; that transport supports background reads.

 You do **not** need a Discord bot, OAuth flow, or install link.